unpoly/unpoly3-slides/index.md

 Preloading never aborts targeted fragments.

-Programmatic preloading with `up.link.preload()` is no longer abortable by default in Unpoly 3.
+Imperative preloading with `up.link.preload()` is no longer abortable by default in Unpoly 3.

 You can use this to populate the cache while the user is navigating: